stackql/stackql-registry-docs/docs/google-docs/providers/google/transcoder/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-This API Converts Video Files Into Formats Suitable For Consumer Distribution.
-For More Information, See The Transcoder API Overview.
+This API converts video files into formats suitable for consumer distribution.
+For more information, see the Transcoder API overview.

 :::info Service Summary